meghankelly-cartography/elections/README.md

 ### Visualization

-The first two options explore the data as it was provide (raw count of votes by candidate per count).
+The options 1, 2, and 6 explore the data as it was provided (raw count of votes by candidate per count).
+The remainding options require normalized/standardized data.

 	option 1:
 	Proportional symbol with dropdown for candidate(raw count data necessitates proportional symbols)